Ada Leverson: Career

-Leverson began writing during the 1890s, as a contributor to Black and White, Punch, The Yellow Book, St. Stephen's Review, Saturday Review, and Referee.
+Leverson began writing during the 1890s, as a contributor to Black & White, Punch, The Yellow Book, St. Stephen's Review, Saturday Review, and Referee.
 She also worked as a drama critic, though when and what she wrote is unknown.
 Much of her work cannot be identified because she wrote anonymously, because she frequently befriended the people she parodied and critiqued.

 She was known as a wit; her writing has been compared to the work of Max Beerbohm and the stories of Saki.

-She was a loyal friend to Oscar Wilde, who called her Sphinx; Max Beerbohm; and George Moore.
+She was a loyal friend to Oscar Wilde, who called her Sphinx,and also to Max Beerbohm, and the Irish writer George Moore.
 Osbert Sitwell wrote an anecdote in Great Morning in which she tries, unsuccessfully, to get Moore to see the young William Walton.
 Sacheverell Sitwell dedicated a poetry collection to her.

 After publishing Love at Second Sight, Leverson stopped writing fiction.
 She worked on ever smaller projects, such as writing the preface to Whom You Should Marry, a book about astrology.